If you are in a hurry and want to find out which is the best espresso machine under 1000 dollars, I’d recommend the Rancilio Silvia as the best one.

 The best espresso machines have professional-grade steam wands.
 Some pretty good machines in this list have good steam wands that emulate professional settings, and overall you’ll be able to get silky, frothy milk to practice your latte art skills.

 The only exception is super-automatic machines like the Jura D6.
 Although they come with a milk frother, they don’t have a steam wand.
 Usually, milk frothers in super-automatic espresso machines accomplish a pleasant result, but it isn’t equivalent to a steam wand operated by a barista.

 Modern espresso machines can be ready in minutes, if not in seconds.
-For home use, most machines are incredibly fast when compared to commercial-grade espresso makers.
+Most machines are incredibly fast for home use compared to commercial-grade espresso makers.

 In this regard, most machines perform at their best after letting them heat for about 20 minutes before use.
-Even those capable of getting ready in seconds produce better espresso when the group head is hot as well.
+Even those capable of getting ready in seconds produce better espresso when the group head is hot.

 Ease of cleaning and maintenance